astromerik/milestone3/README.md

 * Like - User to be able to like other keyboards.
 This function could be used to sort keyboards on "Keyboard" page and also give the creator feedback of their builds.
 * Notifications - Provide users with notifications if someone like/comment on their builds.
 * View other users profiles.
+* Message when user have successfully registred an account.
+* Message for users when no keyboard is found in keyboard page.

 ## Technologies used